Who-Are-We-Now/What-is-Life/src/index.md

 I’ve already used the term *free energy*, but now we can define it.
 The free energy of a system is the amount of work it can be made to do.
 Far from equilibrium, when the entropy is low, much of the kinetic energy in the billiard balls is “free”; it can be used to move pistons, raise weights, produce electric currents, carry out computations, or drive metabolic processes.
 But at equilibrium, the entropy is maximized, and the free energy is zero.
 This insight into the relationship between energy, entropy, and work lies at the heart of thermodynamics—and life.

+{% endchapter %}
+{% chapter 'dynamic-stability'%}
+{% chapter_opener %}
 ## Dynamic stability

-**Recall that life seemed deeply weird to Schrödinger because living things appear to violate the Second Law.** If the bacterium we drop into a beaker of water is alive rather than dead, and free energy is available in a form the bacterium can use, and the water contains simple molecules suitable for building more bacteria, then over time we will see the very opposite of an increase in disorder.
+**Recall that life seemed deeply weird to Schrödinger because living things appear to violate the Second Law.**

+If the bacterium we drop into a beaker of water is alive rather than dead, and free energy is available in a form the bacterium can use, and the water contains simple molecules suitable for building more bacteria, then over time we will see the very opposite of an increase in disorder.
 After a while, the beaker will be *full* of bacteria, reproducing, cooperating, and competing with each other.
+{% endchapter_opener %}

 They will even be evolving.
 If the beaker is sufficiently large—the size of a planet, for instance—and we wait a few billion years, then eventually beings as complicated as us may be in there, along with cities, advanced technologies, and perhaps plans to colonize the next beaker.